LCME Accreditation FAQ

 One definition of a good survey visit outcome: Concordance between the educational program’s self-assessment and the team’s assessment of strengths and challenges.

-A lot of effort is going into LCME accreditation.
+A lot of effort goes into LCME accreditation.
 What’s the OHSU School of Medicine’s self-study goal?